-Settings Parameters RMS to User RX3i CPE330 and CPE400/CPL410/CPS400 (Non Safety configuration) CPUs Flash only.
-Enables or disables writing to user flash during run mode stores.
-Choices: Enabled: Provides the ability to retain user program changes (from run mode stores) across power loss without an energy pack.
-Stop mode downloads also write the Hardware Configuration, logic, and initial/forced or initial/forced/block configuration values on the controller to user flash. (e.g. the "Write ALL items to flash memory" option is selected automatically and grayed out on the download dialog.)
-Disabled: Automatic writing to flash is disabled during run mode stores.
-Default: Disabled.
-Note: When disabled, the user can still manually write to user flash in stop mode.
-RUN/STOP Enables or disables the physical operation of the RUN/STOP Switch.
-Switch Choices: Enabled: Enables you to use the physical switch on the PLC to switch the PLC into STOP Mode or from STOP Mode into RUN Mode and clear non-fatal faults.
+Settings Parameters Settings Parameters RUN/STOP Switch Enables or disables the physical operation of the RUN/STOP Switch.
+Choices: Enabled: Enables you to use the physical switch on the PLC to switch the PLC into STOP Mode or from STOP Mode into RUN Mode and clear non-fatal faults.
 Disabled: Disables the physical RUN/STOP Switch on the PLC.
 Default: Enabled.
-Note: If COM1 and COM2 are configured for any protocol other than RTU Slave or SNP Slave, the RUN/STOP switch should not be disabled without first making sure that there is a way to stop the CPU, or take control of the CPU through another device such as an Ethernet interface.
+Note: If COM1 and COM2 are configured for any protocol other than RTU Slave or SNP Slave, the RUN/STOP switch should not be disabled without first must making sure that there is a way to stop the CPU, or take control of the CPU through another device such as an Ethernet interface.
 If the CPU can be set to STOP Mode, it will switch the protocol from Serial I/O to the STOP Mode protocol (default is RTU Slave).
 For details on STOP Mode settings, refer to COM1 and COM2 Parameters.
 This applies to COM1 on the CPE302/CPE305, which has only one serial port.
-This peterdoes not apply to CPUs which have no sorial ports.
-Memory This note does not apply to CPUs which have no serial ports.
-Enables or disables the Memory Protect feature associated with the RUN/STOP Protection Switch.
-Switch Choices: Enabled: Memory Protect is enabled, which prevents writing to program memory and configuration and forcing or overriding discrete data.
+This note does not apply to CPUs which have no serial ports.
+Memory Protection Switch Enables or disables the Memory Protect feature associated with the RUN/STOP Switch.
+Choices: Enabled: Memory Protect is enabled, which prevents writing to program memory and configuration and forcing or overriding discrete data.
 Disabled: Memory Protect is disabled.
 Default: Disabled.
 Power-up Mode Selects the CPU mode to be in effect immediately after power-up.
 Choices: Last, Stop, Run.
 Default: Last (the mode it was in when it last powered down).
-Note: If the battery or Energy Pack is missing or has failed and if Logic/ Configuration Power-up Source is set to Always RAM, the CPU powers up in STOP Mode regardless of the setting of the Power-up Mode parameter.
+Note: If the battery or Energy Pack is missing or has failed and if Logic/Configuration Power-up Source is set to Always RAM, the CPU powers up in STOP Mode regardless of the setting of the Power-up Mode parameter.